henrietta-k/adapt-learning-wiki/Contributing-code.md

 The first step contributing code to the project is to find an area that you want to work on - something that can be easier said than done.

 If you already have something in mind - maybe you've found a bug, or there's a specific plugin you want to develop, great!
-Otherwise, have a look at the next two sections for a bit of advice on finding something to work on.

-### Bugs

-Fixing bugs is a great way to dip your toe into the warm Adapt waters.
-Head to our [bug tracker](https://github.com/adaptlearning/adapt_framework/wiki/Using-the-bug-tracker) and look for issues with the **good-first-bug** or **mentored-bug** labels for some more straighforward tasks.
-The former should be accessible to developers of any experience level, while the latter may require some more metaphorical hand-holding from one of the core development team.

-### Features

-There's already a good long list of TODO features on our [bug tracker](https://github.com/adaptlearning/adapt_framework/wiki/Using-the-bug-tracker), so have a look on there to see if anything takes your fancy.

-Regardless of the feature, there will probably be some discussion amongst the community/core team needed before you can get knee-deep in code.
-It's a good idea therefore to head to [Gitter](https://gitter.im/orgs/adaptlearning/rooms) to get the ball rolling and give everyone a heads-up on what you're thinking of doing so we can advise you on the best route to take.
+Otherwise, we've written [a few tips](https://github.com/adaptlearning/adapt_framework/wiki/Bugs-and-features/) on our Bugs and features page on how you can get started.

 ### Shout about it!